MysteryPancake/Houdini-OpenCL/README.md

 @-bindings are an optional feature added by SideFX to save you from writing tedious boilerplate OpenCL code.

-I don't recommend using @-bindings until you learn plain OpenCL, because they add another layer of confusion.
+I don't recommend using @-bindings until you understand plain OpenCL, since they add another layer of confusion.

 They automatically do these things for you: